opencast/opencast/docs/guides/admin/docs/upgrade/index.md

 To update the distribution artifacts:

+1. Install Opencast 2.2
-1. Shutdown Matterhorn
+2. Start Matterhorn
-2. Build the matterhorn-migration bundle and put it to your presentation node where the search service is running.
+3. Log-in to the Karaf console on your node where the search service is running (usually presentation node) and install the opencast-migration feature by entering: `feature:install opencast-migration`
-3. Now start Matterhorn and check the logs for errors!
+4. Check the logs for errors!
-4. Stop Matterhorn.
-Migration has been successful, remove the matterhorn-migration bundle.
+5. Restart Matterhorn.

 ## Configuration changes